Ear wax build up

 What ear wax is

-Ear wax is a normal, oily substance that helps to protect your ears.
-It usually comes out of your ears by itself, helped by the movement of your jaw.
+Ear wax is a normal, oily substance that helps to clean and protect your ears.
+It usually comes out of your ears by itself over time.

-It’s good for our ears to have a little bit of wax but it can sometimes build up and cause discomfort or other ear problems.
+It’s good for our ears to have a little bit of wax but it can sometimes build up for lots of different reasons.
+This can cause discomfort and affect your hearing.

-Ear wax build up can affect anyone, although those who have narrow ear canals or wear hearing aids may be more likely to have frequent ear wax build up.
+Ear wax build-up can affect anyone.
+Although those who have narrow ear canals or wear hearing aids may be more likely to have ear wax build-up.

 - hearing loss

-You may also need ear wax removing if it’s affecting how your hearing aids work, or if it’s blocking your ear canal and stopping a specialist from:
+You may also need to have your ear wax removed if it’s stopping a specialist from:

 What to do if you need ear wax removal